itucsdb1723/itucsdb15/docs/user/index.rst

 	*A screenshot from the players page of our project*

-In players page user can view the list of the players that played dota professionally in history of DoTA.
+In players page user can view the list of the players that played DOTA professionally in history of DOTA.
 The list is ordered by the DPC points of the players.
 Each element directs the user to respective players player page.

 Player Page
 ------------